-The Physics Teaching Method course is aimed at enabling those aspiring to be Physics teachers who are capable and competent in teaching student teachers to acquire skills and competence needed in teaching and learning physics.
+The Physics Teaching Method course is aimed at enabling those aspiring to be Physics teachers who are capable and competent in teaching Physics in forms I to VI in Tanzania secondary schools.

+Its carefully selected topics and their organization are aimed at enabling student teachers to acquire skills and competence needed in teaching and learning physics.
 The course covers sufficient areas including the historical development of the subject, assessment, teaching and learning, handling of practical activities, and improvisation of teaching - learning materials.